UCI-Networking-Group/BehaVR/Adversary/ReadMe.md

   - `~/sample_plot.py`: Plots some sample graphs that can be found in the paper.
 We used saved results to plot those graphs.

 - **Adversarial arguments:**
-In the terminal, when running `main.py`, you can use the following optional arguments.
-These arguments depend on the adversarial settings, but are optional, as `main.py` can automatically execute with default settings.
+In the terminal, when running `main.py`, you can use the following arguments.
+These arguments depend on the adversarial settings, but are optional in a sense that the `main.py` can automatically execute with default settings.

 ```
 --help                  Show this help message and exit.